dfelinto/blender-manual/manual/modeling/geometry_nodes/volume/volume_to_mesh.rst

 .. figure:: /images/modeling_geometry-nodes_volume_volume-to-mesh_node.png
    :align: center

-   The Volume to Mesh node.
+   :alt: The Volume to Mesh node.

 The *Volume to Mesh* node generates a mesh on the "surface" of a volume.
 The surface is defined by a threshold value.